ramirocabral/aws-solutions-architect-associate-notes-SAAC03/data_transfer/data_migration/DMS.md

 - [[Redshift]]

 ## Limitations
-- Transfer from Aws service to aws service sometimes  but not always (e.g. RDS) needs to be in the same region and same account
+- Transfer from Aws service to aws service.
+Sometimes but not always (e.g. RDS) needs to be in the same region and same account

 ## Basic Schema copy
 - Create tables and indexes
-- Heterogenus migration ( Orcale to MySQL e.g.)
+- Heterogenus migration (Orcale to MySQL e.g.)

 ## Schema conversion tool
 - Transfer DB from one schema to another
-- Move stored procedures aswell
+- Move stored procedures as well

 ## [[RDS]] to [[Aurora]] MySQL